WeareJH/grunt-force-semver/README.md

 grunt.loadNpmTasks('grunt-force-semver')
 ```

-Now you can prepend it to any build tasks that are appropriate
+Now you can prepend it to any build tasks that are appropriate...

 ```js
 grunt.registerTask('build-css',    ['forceSemver', 'sass', 'autoprefixer', 'cssmin', 'cachebreaker:css']);
 ```

+... which means that if someone on your team bumps a major version of `autoprefixer`
+for example, the build will fail early and you'll be presented with a nice
+error message explaining the problem.